PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 19:27:50
+Last updated: 2024-04-02 19:28:23
-Random Quote: When you dance, your purpose is not to get to a certain place on the floor.
-It's to enjoy each step along the way. - Wayne Dyer
+Random Quote: To exist is to change, to change is to mature, to mature is to go on creating oneself endlessly. - Henri Bergson